7 686 850 km2

 The train south from Perth terminated at Bunbury, and from there I went on a bus south-east through Western Australia's "Tall Timber" country to a tiny village called Walpole (population 350).
 The whole area is full of forests, and most people here are connected to the logging industry.
-There isn't much to see in Walpole so after a short walk round town I settled down to enjoy a take-away pizza for supper.
+I checked into Walpole Backpackers for the next two nights then went for a walk around town.
+There isn't much to see in Walpole so I settled down to enjoy a take-away pizza for supper.

 [Tuesday 24 April : Fremantle, Australia] Took the bus back to Bunbury, and then the train to Perth.
 At Perth I took a suburban train down to Fremantle, a 25 minute trip during which I was packed in with commuters going home after work.
 Fremantle is regarded as a separate city from Perth, but in reality it is merely an outlying suburb, sited at the mouth of the Swan River.
 It's quite similar to Simon's Town near Cape Town in South Africa - like Simon's Town, Fremantle is also a harbour town at the end of a suburban train line from a nearby city (Perth in this case).
 I enjoyed a relaxed meal of spaghetti at a pavement cafe for supper.